 1653.
 A young spy is on her first mission for the exiled King Charles II.
 However Lady Audette Miles soon discovers any allegiance can become tainted in the stormy waters of Oliver Cromwell’s England.
 When she unearths a traitor, can Laurette prevent an assassination that would destroy their cause and her own future forever?

-A Treachery Of Spies is Charlotte Gray meets The Musketeers.
+My first novel is Charlotte Gray meets The Musketeers.
 It focuses on a heroine with a talent for disguise, codebreaking and horseriding.
-With action sequences such as a prison break from the Tower of London, there is something for fans of Bernard Cornwell and Simon Scarrow.
-Although not a romance in the vein of Elizabeth Chadwick or Philippa Gregory, there is a simmering sexual tension between two agents.
+Thare are action sequences such as a prison break from the Tower of London and some simmering mutual attraction between Audette and the enigmatic agent Mr Carter.

-My protagonists are fictional.
-However real-life people such as spymaster John Thurloe and King Charles II do make cameo appearances.
+Although my protagonists are fictional, real-life people such as spymaster John Thurloe and King Charles II make cameo appearances.

 Historical fiction author seeks agent

 My debut novel is 90,000 words long and the manuscript is complete.
 If you’re an UK literary agent who’d like me to send some example chapters, please contact me at helen[at]hjreynolds.co.uk